 An essential part of Preparing Students for Success in an Ever-Changing World is the acquisition of and appreciation for an additional language.
 Instruction in French for every age of Wilson students is incredibly beneficial in their academic development and gives them a strong foundation for their post-elementary learning, whether they continue in French or use their skills to learn another language.
-Taught by a native French speaker, our students gain not only aptitude for a different language, but also an appreciation for different cultures through a variety of hands-on activities and special experiences.
+Our students gain not only aptitude for a different language, but also an appreciation for different cultures through a variety of hands-on activities and special experiences.
 Wilson students learn to embrace the richness of cultures across the world and discover themselves in it.

 Come by and say “Bonjour!”
 Schedule a visit to Wilson today.